jui-kumkum/SENG637_Assignment4_Group4/seng637-a4-Group4.md

 # Analysis drawn on the effectiveness of each of the test classes

 # A discussion on the effect of equivalent mutants on mutation score accuracy
+Equivalent mutants are mutations that, although syntactically different from the original program, do not change its behavior.
+The presence of equivalent mutants can impact the accuracy of mutation score calculations in mutation testing.
+Such mutants are called equivalent mutants.
+The mutation score is defined as the percentage of killed mutants divided by the total number of mutants.

 # A discussion of what could have been done to improve the mutation score of the test suites